michaelsoriano/age-check/README.md

 A simple plugin that verifies if a user is old enough to enter your site.

-You can easily customize the plugin with options and it uses sessionStorage (or localStorage) to keep from popping up again.
+You can easily customize the plugin with options and it uses sessionStorage (or localStorage or cookies) to keep from popping up again.

 The modal box is responsive and uses an external CSS for easy styling.